theyuunus/Botirkhoja/README.md

 # 💫 About Me:

-🔭 I’m currently studying on IT Academy
-🤝 I'm looking to collaborate on Front-end<br>
-🙌 I’m looking for help with React<br>
-🌱 I’m currently learning React<br>
-💬 Ask me about Front-end<br>
-⚡ Fun fact I'm Really Funny
+🔭 I’m currently studying on IT Academy<br>🤝 I'm looking to collaborate on Front-end<br>🙌 I’m looking for help with React<br>🌱 I’m currently learning React<br>💬 Ask me about Front-end<br>⚡ Fun fact I'm Really Funny

 ## 🌐 Socials: